Anthrocon/www/content/news/2025-03-16 Anthrocon 2025 - Getting Our Voyage Ready/index.md

 ## Stay Up to Date with Our Announcements

-Our social media and community announcement channels are the best place to get the quickest updates as they’re available — don’t forget to follow us on all our official platforms including Bluesky, X (Formerly known as Twitter), Facebook, Instagram, Discord, and our official Telegram Announcement Group — all of which can be found in the footer of our site.
+Our social media and community announcement channels are the best place to get the quickest updates as they’re available — don’t forget to follow us on all our official platforms including Bluesky, X (formerly known as Twitter), Facebook, Instagram, Discord, and our official Telegram Announcement Group — all of which can be found in the footer of our site.
 If you subscribed to Anthrocon’s newsletters during your registration, you’ll receive email updates directly to your inbox.